rdar-lab/jfrog-cli-yocto-plugin/README.md

 ## Usage
 ### Commands
+* configure
+    - Used to configure the artifactory instance connection details.
+      This is an interactive command.
 * bake
+    - Used to build/deploy your yocto firmware
     - Arguments:
         - run-folder - The location of the root folder to run the process from.
-        - build-env - The location of the "oe-init-build-env" to init the build env from
+        - build-env - The location of the "oe-init-build-env" to init the build env from.
         - target - The bake target.
 Examples: core-image-base, core-image-minimal
     - Flags:
         - clean: Clean before the build, and clean the build-info on start **[Default: true]**